Start Here: Find the Right AI Laptop Path

 If your question starts with “what is the best…,” begin with a roundup.
 If your question starts with “do I need…,” start with an explainer or requirements guide.
 If your question starts with “A vs B,” go directly to a comparison page.
 That simple decision tree prevents readers from overspending and keeps research focused on the pages most likely to answer the real buying question.

-For laptops, that usually means starting with a category page or a best-of roundup, then moving into GPU tiers, RAM guidance, Stable Diffusion comfort, local LLM requirements, or creator-specific comparisons only when those details actually affect the final purchase.
+For laptops, that usually means starting with a category page or a best-of roundup, then moving into GPU tiers, RAM guidance, Stable Diffusion fit, local LLM requirements, or creator-specific comparisons only when those details actually affect the final purchase.
 For AI hardware, start with hardware planning, then narrow into VRAM guides, GPU rankings, or workstation builds.
-For audio, smart home, streaming, and wearables, the same principle applies: start broad, then narrow by daily use case, ecosystem, budget, and ownership friction.

 Start with a roundup when…